Choosing a Text Editor

 - You press save and code is formatted

 - No need to discuss style in code review

 A very simple one, adds icons to your files and it personally helps me a lot to know instantly which kind of file I’m viewing.

 Switching from Atom to Visual Studio Code

-I fully understand you, I missed the Atom shortcut keymap so much when I made the switch, but here is your salvation.
+I missed the Atom shortcut keymap so much when I made the switch, but here is your salvation.